11/24/10

 The diptychs

 Rumi, the great Sufi poet-saint, often wrote of mystical “wordless conversations” he had experienced with his teacher, Shams of Tabriz.
 It occurred to me that there was a similar silent dialogue that occurred between the facing images in a double-page Qur'an illumination.
-The Prayer Stones diptychs were influenced by the double-page Qur'an illuminations I had seen and, indeed, there is a silent conversation going on between the two images in the diptychs
+The Prayer Stones diptychs were inspired by the double-page Qur'an illuminations I had seen.
+Indeed, for me there is a silent conversation going on between the two images in the diptychs

 The images I use in the diptychs are not unlike the snapshots anyone might make while traveling.
-And yet when they are carefully selected and set side-by-side, one can sense the affinity these images have for each other.
+And yet when they are carefully selected for being set side-by-side in this kind of format, one can sense the affinity the images have for one another.
 It's as if the one image completes the other in some ineffable way.
-In their dynamic, and yet silent face-to-face juxtapositions, some new energy or presence or meaning is generated in the space between the images; it's definitely something that can be felt.
+In their dynamic, and yet silent face-to-face juxtapositions, some new energy or presence or meaning is generated in the space between the images; it's definitely something that can be felt, experienced.

-For me, the space between the images is filled with the divine silence, the sacred presence I encountered when I heard the Ezan, and saw the double-page Qur'an illuminations in Turkey.
+For me, the space between the images is filled with the divine silence, the sacred presence I encountered when I heard the Ezan; when I saw the double-page Qur'an illuminations in Turkey.

-I would like to suggest that one of the most poignant ways a viewer could experience the diptychs would be to enter into the conversation.
-One could do this imaginatively by projecting one's self into the space between the images, and (as Rumi often taught through his poetry) after resting there, and becoming silent . . . simply listen.
+One of the most poignant ways a viewer could experience the diptychs would be to enter into the conversation.
+I invite you to do this imaginatively by projecting yourself into the space between the images, and (as Rumi often taught through his poetry) after resting there, and becoming silent . . . simply listen.

 *